 |

-The Maine Solar House teaches us that
+The Maine Solar House teaches us

-many of our energy needs can be met with little more than sunlight.
+that many of our energy needs can be met with

 |